private-attribution/i-d/draft-case-ppm-binomial-dp.md

 each adds the entire noise quantity, ultimately doubling the overall noise that is added.
-In a three-party honest majority MPC, each party can add half of the required noise on the assumption that one other party is honest, resulting in a 50% decrease in the amount of noise.
+In a three-party honest majority MPC, each party can add half of the required noise on the assumption that one other party is honest, resulting in a 50% increase in the amount of noise relative to the ideal.

 Finally, an MPC protocol can be executed to add noise.
 The primary drawback of this approach is that there is an increased cost to generating the noise in MPC.